Tokatta007/Starcraft-64---Co-Op-Mod/README.md

 - **Story Co-Op mission list — Scenario / Load Saved tabs are disabled.** On the campaign (Story Co-Op) mission list, the "Scenario" and "Load Saved" tabs are intentionally greyed out and cannot be selected (pressing left/right just plays the the menu beep).
-These screens aren't used in this mod — there's no saving, and the scenario maps live on the Two-Player side — so they're disabled to keep the menu clean.
+These screens aren't used in this mod.
+There's no saving, so these additional menus aren't selectable to keep the menu clean.
 This is by design, not a bug.

 <img width="508" height="382" alt="pic 4" src="https://github.com/user-attachments/assets/c2f35b9a-93c9-4866-95a5-f03ef6bbe232" />